WAT — West Africa Time

 Which countries use West Africa Time?

 West Africa Time is used in Angola, Benin, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Niger, Nigeria, and Republic of the Congo.
-These countries span a large part of West and Central Africa, making WAT important for regional communication and scheduling.
+These countries span a broad part of western and central Africa while sharing the same UTC+1 standard.

 Which cities use WAT?